jxkx1/jxkx1.github.io/_posts/2024-07-18-python-http-server.md

 layout: post
 title: "Python HTTP Server"
 subtitle: "Building a HTTP server from scratch using Python 3.12.4"
+description: "Building a HTTP server from scratch using Python 3.12.4"
 author: "jxkxl"
 header-style: text
 tags: